 Inside Winair plane flying to Saba

-Don’t worry.
-Saba has an exceptional safety record.
+And despite the drama of the landing, Saba actually has an exceptional safety record.

 We paid around $220 per person for a round-trip ticket.
-A round-trip ferry ticket is $150 (if you don’t do same-day).
-The extra $70 was definitely worth it.
+A round-trip ferry ticket runs about $150 if you’re not doing same-day.

 View of Saba's airport from the Sandy Cruz Trail